ibrahimenesduran/ITU-BLG102E/assignments/assignment03/README.md

 ```

 In the case of a second round, the letter of the candidate with the highest
-number of votes must come rst.
+number of votes must come first.
 You don't need to validate the contents of
-the le; you can assume that there are a correct number of lines with a correct
+the file; you can assume that there are a correct number of lines with a correct
 number of vote values on each line.
 You have to use the following data structure to represent a candidate: